feandev/Portfolio/README.md

 ## My experience in IT :floppy_disk:

 I worked over 4 years in Intredo, a full-service marketing international company.
 I was mostly responsible for creating new and servicing current websites.
 I worked in front-end development team and also closely with backend developers from Enzode Software house.
-I did a code optimisation, manual and exploratory testing.
-I had experience with testing company internal applications and bug reporting in Jira.
-That experience had started my passion for software testing and bug searching.
+I did manual UI testing, RWD testing, forms validation, exploratory testing of various websites in different langauges.
+I had experience with testing application for managing websites and offers and bug reporting in Jira.
+These experiences had started my passion for software testing and bug searching.

 ## My Projects :clipboard: